PipedreamHQ/pipedream/COMPONENT-API.md

 #### HTTP

-To use the HTTP interface, declare a prop whose value is the string $.interface.http:
+To use the HTTP interface, declare a prop whose value is the string `$.interface.http`:

 ```javascript
 props: {